 Over the years, FIFA has undoubtedly established itself as the most popular football game for PCs and consoles.

-Thankfully, you can adjust game sliders in the settings area to make the gameplay much more to your liking.
-If the default settings are too arcade-y or unrealistic for you, this guide to realistic game sliders for FIFA 23 should help.
+Thankfully, you can adjust game sliders in the settings area to make offline gameplay much more to your liking.
+If the default settings are too arcade-like or unrealistic for you, this guide to realistic game sliders for FIFA 23 should help.

 User Gameplay Customization

 On the game settings page, you’ll see several tabs that you can make changes to, including match, visual, audio, rules, user gameplay, etc.